filipdanic/blogfolio/src/source/_posts/guide-to-exploratory-testing.md

 ### Onboarding Issues

-If a tester isn’t a domain expert or has never used the software previously, you could expect some of their problems and feedback to be related to the onboarding process.
+If a tester isn’t a domain expert or has never used the software previously expect their problems and feedback to be centered on the onboarding process.
 If this product is alien to them then this will be a good test of how easy it is for someone to pick up and use your software.

 ### Domain-related Issues

-This is the **jackpot category.** If a domain export identifies something is wrong with how the system displays or performs a business process then you’re getting a lot of value of this testing practice.
+This is the **jackpot category.** If a domain export identifies something is wrong with how the system displays or performs a business process, then you’re getting a lot of value out of this testing practice.

 ### Bugs

 Finding bugs before your customers do is extremely valuable and Exploratory testing will likely result in the discovery of some bugs.
 While this is great, don’t focus solely on the bugs, look for all the other issues as well!

-### Usability Issues
+### Usability and Accessibility Issues

 The more diverse your testers, the more you can expect to learn about usability problems.
-Strive to include people with disabilities in your organization!
+Strive to include people with various motor, vision, hearing, and cognitive impairments in your organization!
+The improvements that arise from this will benefit all of your other customers as well as those with impairments.
+There is no excuse to avoid this.
+There is no excuse to avoid focusing on this.

 ### User Experience Issues